clarin-eric/VLO/DEPLOY-README.txt

 	Review the following configuration properties in VloConfig.xml: facetConceptsFile, nationalProjectMapping, organisationNamesUrl,
 		languageNameVariantsUrl, licenseAvailabilityMapUrl, resourceClassMapUrl,
-		licenseURIMapUrl
+		licenseURIMapUrl, licenseTypeMapUrl

-	These should either be set to the defaults to use bundled resources or configured to be a URL pointing to the location of the corresponding mapping/normalisation definition from a version of the VLO-mapping definition.
+	These should either be set to the defaults to use bundled resources or configured to be a (file) URL pointing to the location of the corresponding mapping/normalisation definition from a version of the VLO-mapping definition.

 	Both the web application and the importer make use of the files at the configured locations, so make sure that the content is available when starting the front end